-&lt;sup>30 Given our strategy of pooling data from 14 presidential elections, we implicitly assume that any turnout effects are, on average, constant over the 1948-2000 time span.
-To get a sense of how our results might change over time or are otherwise sensitive to particular elections, we employed a jackknife approach and estimated our IV model 14 times, while each time excluding one election.
-After each supports the Two-Effects Hypothesis.
-Although increases in turnout more often help the Democratic candidate than the Republican candidate, the effect of turnout is clearly conditioned by the partisan composition of an electorate (a county, in our data).
+Our IV results provide considerable support for all three of the hypotheses tested thus far.
+When we look at values of partisan composition and the partisanship of the incumbent president that lead to statistically significant turnout effects, we find a significant pro-Democratic effect in 45% of the observations (county-election dyads) in our data and a significant pro-Republican effect in only 2% of the observations.
+We can therefore state that when there is a significant turnout effect, it is generally pro-Democratic.
+This result is compatible with the Partisan Effect Hypothesis.
+Our analysis also supports the Two-Effects Hypothesis.
+While increases in turnout more often help the Democratic candidate than the Republican candidate, the effect of turnout is clearly conditioned by the partisan composition of an electorate (a county, in our data).
 There is also clear evidence of an anti-incumbent effect at work.
 This is demonstrated by the fact that turnout exerts a statistically significant and positive effect on Democratic vote share for 95% of the observations in our data in which there is a Republican incumbent.
 When there is a Democratic incumbent, turnout never exerts a positive, significant pro-Democratic effect, regardless of the partisan composition of a county.
 The only significant effect that turnout has in this scenario is a pro-Republican effect in very Democratic counties.
-In sum, increases in turnout captured by our instrument exert three effects: pro-Democratic, antimajority party in the electorate, and anti-incumbent.
+In sum, increases in turnout captured by our instrument exert three effects: pro-Democratic, anti-majority party in the electorate, and anti-incumbent.